zopefoundation/grok/doc/tutorial.rst

         mydata = []

-  Appending an item to mydata (through ``self.mydata.append('bar')``, for instance) have an effect, but only until you restart Zope.
+  Appending an item to mydata (through ``self.mydata.append('bar')``, for instance) have an effect, but only until you restart the server.
 Then your changes will be lost.

   It is good Python design practice not to use mutable class-data, so this property of the ZODB shouldn't cramp your style.